 Ocular migraine symptoms

-- Temporary blurry vision
+- Blurry vision

-- Seeing shimmering, colored or flickering lights
+- Seeing bright spots, zigzag or floating lines, stars, or shimmering, colored or flickering lights

 What causes ocular migraines?